 - The e609 is a super-cardioid dynamic microphone

-- Designed for miking guitar cabinets face-on and extremely close to the source
+- Designed for recording guitar cabinets face-on and extremely close to the source

 - Provides isolation from other onstage signals

-- Also suitable for miking drums, especially toms
+- Also suitable for recording drums, especially toms

 - Read more: http://recordinghacks.com/microphones/Sennheiser/e906